thayton/thayton.github.io/_drafts/book-review-web-scraping-with-python.md

 The next three chapters go into the nuts and bolts of scraping dynamic websites, handling forms and logins, and dealing with CAPTCHAs.

-The chapter on dynamic websites shows how to reverse engineer websites that using AJAX on the backend by using FireBug Lite.
-Then it delves into the different options (WebKit, Selenium+Firefox) for rendering dynamic websites.
+The chapter on dynamic websites shows how <a target="_blank" href="https://getfirebug.com/firebuglite">FireBug Lite</a> can be used to reverse engineer websites using AJAX on the backend.
+Then it delves into different options (WebKit, Selenium, ...) for rendering dynamic websites.

 Next comes a chapter dedicated to handling forms.
 After showing the basics of form submission with urllib and Mechanize the author provides useful details on how you can reuse the cookies from your Firefox browsing